PagerDuty/public-support-scripts/custom_field/README.md

 2. Now, in your terminal, navigate to the directory containing the files.

+3. Check that your version of Ruby matches that required by script.
+  - `ruby --version` vs `grep "ruby " Gemfile`
+  - A tool like [asdf](https://asdf-vm.com/guide/getting-started.html) can assist you with both installing and managing versions.

-3. Run the following command to install the required gems locally:
+4. Run the following command to install the required gems locally:

 ```sh
 bundle install --path vendor/bundle